mongodb/docs/source/includes/alerts-ack-options.rst

      - ID of the alert you want to acknowledge or un-acknowledge.
      - yes

+   * - ``--comment``
+     - string
+     - Comment describing the alert acknowledgement.
+If included, wrap the comment in double quotes.
+     - no

    * - ``--forever``
      - string
      - Prevent the alert from resuming at any point in the future.